Pathemari: Filming and post-production

-Jothish Shankar designed the art for the film, collaborating with the director third time.
-The ninety percent of the scenes in Pathemari are sets, according to Jyothish.
+Jothish Shankar designed the art for the film, collaborating with the director for the third time.
+Ninety percent of the scenes in Pathemari are sets, according to Jyothish.
 The set for Mumbai Airport of 1980 was erected at the parking area of Greater Cochin Development Authority Building in Marine Drive, Kochi.
-Every scenes taking place abroad except the outdoors were shot in Eranakulam.
+Every scene taking place abroad except the outdoors was shot in Ernakulam.
 The Khader Hotel where the expatriates were used to lend food was also erected at a studio in Kochi.
 The house was erected at Thriprayar.
 The scenes in the sloop were shot adopting a water-craft from Beypore.

 It was during the shoot of Kunjananthante Kada that Resul Pookutty, the Academy Award winning sound designer, was roped in the project by Salim Ahamed.
-For the film, sounds of air conditioners, traffic and its changing over the time in the Gulf were used by Resul in order to portray the development and transformation of the surroundings there.
-He says that he did the sound design in such a way same as that of the images are arranged in the film, that "the past is represented colourfully and the present is monochromatic."
+For the film, sounds of air conditioners, traffic and its changing over time in the Gulf were used by Resul in order to portray the development and transformation of the surroundings.
+He says that he did the sound design in the same as the images are arranged in the film; that "the past is represented colourfully and the present is monochromatic."